icopy-site/awesome-cn/docs/awesome/awesome-learn-gamedev.md

 [Photorealism Explained](https://www.youtube.com/watch?v=R1-Ef54uTeU) 🟪 - An explanation of photorealism and how it is achieved in CG.

+[Realtime Hair Tutorial](https://flippednormals.com/product/realtime-hair-tutorial-29017) - A course delving into a hair pipeline for characters.

 Royalty-Free Textures, Models, HDRIs, and Assets!